puredrinkology/website/content/category/mocktail/_index.md

 ---
 date: "2024-09-23"
-title: Non Alcoholic Collection
+title: Refreshing Non-Alcoholic Mocktails You Need to Try for Any Occasion!
-description: A collection of all our drink recipes without alcohol
+description: A collection of our non-alcoholic mocktail drink recipes that contain no alcohol.
 layout: taxonomy
 url: "/recipes/category/mocktail/"
 weight: 1